MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-In \cref{code:cartpole_plant}, we can see a simple implementation of a Plant. \lstinline{SimpleCartpolePlant} instantiates a \lstinline{CartpoleDynamics} variable upon creation, overwrites the required virtual methods from \lstinline{BasePlant}, and sets up the dynamics update to occur within \lstinline{pubControl()}.
-Looking at the constructor, we pass a shared pointer to a Controller, an integer representing the controller replanning rate, and the minimum timestep we want to adjust the control trajectory by when performing multiple optimal control calculations to the base Plant constructor, and then create our stand-in system dynamics. \lstinline{pubControl()} is where we send the control to the system and so in this case, we create necessary extra variables and then pass the current state $\vb{x}_t$ and control $\vb{u}_t$ as \lstinline{prev_state} and \lstinline{u} respectively to the Dynamics' \lstinline{step()} method to get the next state, $\vb{x}_{t+1}$, in the variable \lstinline{current_state_}.
-We also update the current time to show that system has moved forward in time.
-Looking at this class, a potential issue arises as it is templated on the controller which in turn might not use \lstinline{CartpoleDynamics} as its Dynamics class.
-This can be easily remedied by replacing any reference to \lstinline{CarpoleDynamics} with \lstinline{CONTROLLER_T::TEMPLATED_DYNAMICS} to make this plant work with the Dynamics used by the instantiated Controller.
+When using \ac{MPPI} in \iac{MPC} fashion, we need to use a Plant wrapper around our controller.
+The Plant houses methods to obtain new data such as state, calculate the optimal control sequence at a given rate using the latest information available, and provide the latest control to the external or ground truth system while providing the necessary tooling to ensure there are no race conditions.
+As this class provides the interaction between the algorithm and the actual system, it is a component that has to be modified for every use case.
+For \cref{code:cartpole_plant}, we implement a plant (\lstinline{SimpleCartpolePlant}) inheriting from \lstinline{BasePlant} that contains the ground truth system completely internal to the class.
+Specifically, our plant runs the external dynamics inside \lstinline{pubControl()} in order to produce a new state.
+We then call \lstinline{updateState()} at a different fixed rate from the controller re-planning rate to show that the capability of the code base. \lstinline{SimpleCartpolePlant} instantiates a \lstinline{CartpoleDynamics} object in its constructor, overwrites the required virtual methods from \lstinline{BasePlant}, and sets up the dynamics update to occur within \lstinline{pubControl()}.
+Looking at the constructor on \cref{line:plant_constructor}, we pass a shared pointer to a Controller, an integer representing the controller replanning rate, and the minimum optimization stride, before creating our stand-in system dynamics.
+In a new \ac{MPC} iteration, we shift the start of the mean control sequence we sample around to the maximum between the number of timesteps since the last optimization and the minimum optimization stride.
+For use in \ac{MPC}, we recommend setting the minimum optimization stride to $1$. \lstinline{pubControl()} on \cref{line:pub_control} is where we send the control to the system.
+In this case, we create necessary extra variables to pass the current state $\vb{x}_t$ and control $\vb{u}_t$ as \lstinline{prev_state} and \lstinline{u} respectively to the Dynamics' \lstinline{step()} method to get the next state, $\vb{x}_{t+1}$, in the variable \lstinline{current_state_}.
+We also update the current time on \cref{line:plant_update_time} to show the system has moved forward in time.
+Looking at this class, an issue arises as the Controller it is templated upon might not use \lstinline{CartpoleDynamics} as its Dynamics class.
+This is easily remedied by replacing any reference to \lstinline{CarpoleDynamics} with \lstinline{CONTROLLER_T::TEMPLATED_DYNAMICS} to make this Plant work with the Dynamics used by the instantiated Controller.